The Truth About Meditation: Myths, Fears, and Misconceptions

 We’re also unlearning, sometimes decades of habitual thinking and behavior.

-It can be very discomforting at first.
-It’s a very unusual thing to practice being present, to practice being at peace, and finding that inner peace and inner joy, which we’ve been searching for outside of us our entire lives.
+Meditation can be very discomforting at first.
+It’s a very unusual thing to practice being present, to practice being at peace, and finding the inner peace and inner joy, which we’ve been searching for outside of us our entire lives.

-The mind, the racing, thinking mind, often fights us as we try to make it obsolete.
-So, it’ll say things like, “This isn’t doing anything, you should just quit.
-Why are we putting ourselves through this?
-Just check your phone.”
+The the racing, thinking mind, often fights us as we try to make it obsolete.
+It’ll say things like, “This isn’t doing anything.
+This is pointless.
+I should quit.
+Why am I putting myself through this?
+I’m gonna go check my phone.”

 Like training at the gym, reaching our ideal physical fitness level can take years, and it can take a long time before we even see results.
 Training the mind can also take a little while before we can look back and say, “Wow, my whole life has changed.
-I am so much happier.”
-Because when you realize that true happiness comes from within, there is deep peace and joy residing there.
+I can’t believe how much happier I am.”

-This is just proof that the mind is so powerful, that what you believe can completely change your reality.
+This is just proof that the mind is so powerful, that your belief can completely change your reality.

-Whether it’s believing that a sugar pill is a miracle treatment for some disease, or whether it’s putting all of your trust in the universe, your body, or God, that you will heal, you are more likely to heal.
-If you believe and trust in the universe or God, that everything happens for a reason, that everything is perfect and happening just the way it should, and that everything will work out, it can contribute positively to your healing process.
+Whether it’s belief in a sugar pill as a miracle treatment, or whether it’s putting all of your trust in the universe/God/yourself, you are more likely to heal the more you believe.
+If you believe, and trust, in the universe or God, and that everything happens for a reason, that everything is perfect and happening just the way it supposed to, that everything will work out, and that the human body is a miraculous organism with unlimited healing capabilities, it will contribute positively to the healing process.

-You will have less stress, be happier, and be more at peace.
+You will have less stress, more happiness, and more peace.
 There’s nothing wrong with placebos; they are wonderful tools at our disposal and can drastically improve and save lives.
-However, meditation requires no belief, no faith, and you can still enjoy the amazing benefits.
+However, meditation requires no belief, no faith, and you can still enjoy all the amazing benefits.

 Is Meditation a Religious Activity?